hlkirkness/regexchallenge/gist-template.md

 OR Operator: |
 Code Snipet: `[a-f0-9]{6}|[a-f0-9]{3}`

+The | is a boolean that can match the expression before or after it.
+In the case of our regex, the | will match with a 3 or 6 character string containing a-f and/or 0-9.

 ### Character Classes

 Code Snipet: `a-f0-9`

+Character classes will match one our of several characters that were defined in the set.
+A hyphen can define a range of characters and more than one can be used, such as in our code.

 ### Grouping and Capturing

 Grouping and Capturing: ()
 Code Snipet: `([a-f0-9]{6}|[a-f0-9]{3})`

+The () groups the expression between them.
+This makes it so that multiple characters will appear as a single unit.
+This makes it so the data will be exposed as an array.

 ### Bracket Expressions

 Code Snipet: `[a-f0-9]`

+Bracket expressions will match a specific pattern of characters defined within the brackets.
+A hyphen is used to show the range of characters (such as our a-f or 0-9).

 ### Greedy and Lazy Match